 Home insurance coverage options in Baton Rouge

 Louisiana homeowners are at particular risk from a host of natural disasters such as hurricanes, tornadoes and flooding.
-The state is one of three, including California and Texas, that has had $50 billion or more in damages from natural disasters since 2018, according to the National Oceanic and Atmospheric Administration (NOAA).
+The state is one of three, including Florida and Texas, that has had $50 billion or more in damages from natural disasters since 2020, according to the National Oceanic and Atmospheric Administration (NOAA).
 To be financially prepared for these events, you might consider the following coverage endorsements to your homeowners policy:

 - Water backup coverage: This coverage endorsement may pay for damage caused by sewer backups and sump pump failures that could damage your home.